cybertec-postgresql/pgwatch/README.md

 ## Inspect database

+> [!IMPORTANT]
-**Warning:** pgadmin uses port 80.
+pgAdmin uses port 80.
 If you want it to use another port, change it in `docker-compose.yml` file.

 To look what is inside postgres database, you can spin up pgadmin:
 ```shell